loydkim/chat_app_loyd/README.md

 * Main features *

 - Realtime chatting ( Don't need a refresh)
-- Push Notification ( Background, Foreground)
+- Push Notification with Image( Background, Foreground )
 - Badge count ( Show unread message count)
 - Send an image ( Crop image and it can expand the image)